RayBB/openlibrary-docs/Generating-Data-Dumps.md

 Data dumps are introduced at https://openlibrary.org/developers/dumps

-Successful data dumps can be found at https://archive.org/details/ol_exports?sort=-publicdate
+Successful data dumps are transferred to https://archive.org/details/ol_exports?sort=-publicdate

 As of 2021-10-13, data dumps (e.g. ol_dump.txt.gz) may be manually regenerated on `ol-home0` within the `openlibrary_cron-jobs_1` docker container: